jayz22/stellar-confidential-transfer/docs/design_doc.md

 - Implements SEP-41, can function as and interoperate with a standard token
 - Confidentiality as an optional extension
-	- if enabled, has an additional "confidential account" extension with encrypted balance
+	- Token issuer opt-in.
-	- able to transfer from encrypted balance to standard (transparent) balance
+    - Account opt-in.
+If enabled, the account has duo-balances (normal and encrypted) and can transfer between the two.
 - Auditability
-	- any encrypted transfer should be auditable by additional 3rd parties
+	- transfer amounts should be auditable by additional 3rd parties, either designated at token level, and any additional
 	- proper events should be emitted
 - Usability
 	- avoid spamming to the confidential account